FORCOLAB-UofT/INFOX/app/crawler/README.md

 # INFOX/crawler

 How to run:

-> git clone git@github.com:FancyCoder0/INFOX.git
+> cd INFOX/app/crawler
 >
-> cd INFOX
->
 > python run.py

-The results are stored in ./result.
-There is an example of result in ./data/result.
+The results are stored in save_path(in config.conf).

-You can also set config.conf and run manually.
+You can also set config and run crawler.py individually.

-The crawler part & analyser part are separated, you can run individually.

 crawler.py is to get the information of the project and the forks of it.
 Now, the data is storing in local.

-analyser.py is to do analysis from local data and show the result.

-compare_changes_crawler.py is used for comparing the diff bewteen two repos.

-Now, it only supports this languages: C, C++.